-- talk about labour signs, dealing with the pain of labour and your preferences for labour and giving birth
+- talk about labour signs, labour pain, and your preferences for labour and giving birth

 - talk about what will happen if there are problems – for example, premature birth

-- ask about your plans for breastfeeding or bottle-feeding your baby and give you information about this choice.
+- ask about your plans for breastfeeding or formula-feeding your baby and give you information about this choice.